-7. Think relationships before profit.
+7. Think about relationships before profit.

 How can I help my client reach and impact their target audience?
-Is a lot greater than “How can get the most clients so I can profit quickly?”
+Is it a lot greater than “How can get the most clients so I can profit quickly?”

 Is money important?
 Of course, but like it’s been said time and time again, your relationships with your clients weigh far more than the money.

-Think about it like this: When you go to a local coffee shop, does it mean more to that they treat you like a one of a kind guest or just another dollar?
+Think about it like this: When you go to a local coffee shop, does it mean more that they treat you like a one of a kind guest or just another dollar?
 When the barista asks, “Hey C, the usual?”
 That gives you a warm feeling, right?
 They don’t know you personally, but they’re paying attention to you, and you’re more likely to come back because they treat you as a person, not a dollar.
 And you bring a friend.
 Everyone wins.